josefs/meta-paper/paper.md

-  Even though we generate Haskell code and make use of the optimizations provided by GHC and whichever backend it uses, it is possible to write domain specific optimizations
+  Even though we generate Haskell code and make use of the optimizations provided by GHC and whichever backend it uses, it is possible to write domain specific optimizations.
+In our case-study we have implemented common subexpression elimination and code motion.
+  But given that our methodology gives access to the syntax tree of the program, any kind of optimization can be implemented.

 * Value level programming instead of type level programming